 There is virtually no by-catch (<0.5%) associated with the trolling or pole and line techniques, which are regarded as the best fishing methods for tuna, a fact worth remembering when you buy.
 Pole and troll caught tuna are considered the very best method for sustainability by a consensus of many Non-Government Environmental Organizations (ENGOs).

 Wild Planet is proud to be in compliance with the green standards of Monterey Bay Aquarium Seafood Watch, Blue Ocean Institute, Ocean Wise, Sea Choice and Fishwise.
 Greenpeace has also evaluated Wild Planet tuna products and has rated them as a top brand for sustainable sourcing policies.

 For a more detailed discussion of the history of Wild Planet’s sourcing policy, please see the document: Wild Planet Procurement Policy 2.2017

 FISHING FOR SALMON, SARDINES, ANCHOVIES, MACKEREL & YELLOWTAIL

-The use of purse seines without FADs as a fishing method is a successful and sustainable catch method for certain schools of fish.
+The use of purse seines or drift nets without FADs as fishing methods are successful and sustainable catch methods for certain schools of fish.

 The fisheries Wild Planet uses to catch our salmon have outstanding management and make sure they are only harvesting salmon that can be yielded.
-These salmon are caught via purse seine operations without FADs and then canned on the spot the same day they are caught.
+The pink salmon are caught via purse seine operations while the sockeye salmon are caught via drift net operations.
+The salmon are then canned on the spot the same day they are caught.

-Wild Planet uses similar purse seine (FAD-free) methods to catch our sardines, anchovies, mackerel and yellowtail.
-We use single species targeted purse-sine fishing methods, which virtually eliminate by-catch of other species while also benefiting the overall marine ecosystem.
+Wild Planet uses similar purse seine methods to catch our sardines, anchovies, mackerel and yellowtail.
+We use single species targeted purse-seine fishing methods, which virtually eliminate by-catch of other species while also benefiting the overall marine ecosystem.